 The online survey questions are the same as those posed with focus groups, and the online survey provides an opportunity for more people to provide feedback from where they are, and when they can between now and the end of October.
+The survey is provided in English, and a few other languages.

 The closing date for all submissions is 5pm on 31 October 2021.
 Submissions received after this time will be considered on a case-by-case basis.